Caring for Teak Furniture – The Complete Guide

 Basic daily cleaning

 For daily care, a slightly damp cloth or a soft microfiber cloth is sufficient.
 Simply wipe away dust and dirt, and your piece will shine again.
-Important: Avoid aggressive cleaning agents, bleach, or abrasive sponges, as they can attack the wood surface and wash out the natural oils.
+Important: Avoid aggressive cleaning agents, bleach, or abrasive sponges, as they can attack the wood surface and wash out its natural oils.

 • Damp cloth or soft brush